 Proverbs 23:20 (ICB)

-Pride, arrogance and lies are Satan’s handiwork.
+Pride, arrogance, and lies are Satan’s handiwork.
 He is crafty.
 He appeals to mankind through our zeal for self-indulgence.
+He and his host of demons lure, tempt, and spring the deadly trap.

 Solomon taught the lesson about consorting with desires; anything against God is for Satan.
 Self-indulgence involves selfish desires that block a believer’s peace with God.

 Self-indulgence will stand right in the way of self-control, which, by the way, is the last of the fruits of the spirit found in Galatians 5:22-23.
-Self-control is an attribute of God.

 It is the evil that a person wants that tempts him.
 His own evil desire leads him away and holds him.